cwestwater/cwestwater.github.io/_posts/2017-07-17-Blog-Migration-Part-2-Customisation.md

 Let Jekyll do it's thing and check.
 Your about page should be there.

 ## Custom Domain

-As you can see, the URL for your sire is https://username.github.io.
+As you can see, the URL for your site is https://username.github.io.
 Usually you want a custom domain like this one.
 This is easy to setup in GitHub pages.
 1. Open the repostitory Settings page on the GitHub website.
 2. Browse to the GitHub pages portion.
 Enter your domain name in the Custom domain field and click Save ![Custom Domain]({{ site.url }}/assets/images/custom-domain.png)
 3. In your Domain DNS settings create a CNAME record and point it towards username.github.io